nename/bjcounter/README.md

 4. work on design (not soon probably)
 5. automate, use image processing (not soon)
 6. add player advantage (%)
+7. add feature to change number of decks the game is played with (may vary)

 *you can easily account for the deviation by playing with positive true count only